Ahmed-El-Achek/Trade-Market/README.md

 # e-shop project

-Project for concordia bootcamp, it's a team project that allowed us to develop an e-commerce website, with this project i have learn to work with Git, GitHub, Stripe, sweet alert 2and all the base of Javascript.
+Project for concordia bootcamp, it's a team project that allowed us to develop an e-commerce website, with this project i have learn to work with Git, GitHub, Stripe and all the base of Javascript.

 # test project